syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/paste-cleanup.md

 `public string[] AllowedStyles = new string[] { "color", "margin" };`: This will allow only the style properties 'color' and 'margin' in each pasted element.

-In the following example, the paste cleanup related settings are explained with its module configuration.
+In the following example, the paste cleanup related settings are explained with configuration.

 ```csharp